Size a rolling future strategy#

 )

-Ensuring the strategy is rolling 100 contracts:
+Verify that the fixed contract strategy is rolling 100 contracts:

 co_fixed_sizing.plot.portfolio_table(